timknight/middleman-ethos/README.markdown

 ## SassDoc Support
 Generate documentation with SassDoc using `sassdoc source/assets/stylesheets/ docs/ -c package.json`.
 Precompiled documentation can be found within the `docs` folder.
 Alternatively you can generate using `rake sassdoc`.

+## Planned To-Do

+Currently I'm using Bootstrap here, but my plan is to move further away from Bootstrap while creating more of a OOCSS model and using Neat or Susy for the grid system.
+Stay too for continued updates.